-Well, I for one is here to recommend you the best scope mounts for Sako 85 available currently.
+Well, I for one am here to recommend the best scope mounts for Sako 85 available currently.
 What will be the benefit of that?
 For one, you can add the scope you have been wanting to use on this gun.
 Second, what’s the point of using Sako 85 without a scope?
 Nothing.
 So, sit tight and read to the end to find out your new hunting accessory.

 Best Sako 85 Scope Mounts – [Editor’s Pick]